ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 5) Calculate the product of the scale mean expression of the interaction proteins as a proxy of the interaction relevance.

-To score interactions, CellPhoneDB requires **log-normalized expression** data, any normalisation process (i.e. z-scaling) that transforms zeros to any other value must be avoided.
-Because the scoring methodology and the interaction inference methods follow different approaches, it is possible to encounter interactions found relevant/significant but with a score of 0.
+> To score interactions, CellPhoneDB requires **log-normalized expression** data, any normalisation procedure (i.e. z-scaling) that transforms zeros to any other value must be avoided.

+Because the scoring methodology and the interaction inference methods follow different approaches, it is possible to encounter interactions found relevant/significant but with a low score.
 This can occur due to multiple causes: (i) If one of the interacting genes is the least expressed in the dataset, during the scaling (step 4) its value will be set to 0.  (ii) If the gene is expressed in less than the user-defined % of cells in the dataset and this parameter has not been taken into account for the differential expression analysis (i.e. gene is DEG but expressed by fewer cells than defined in the filter).
 Likewise, the scoring methodology might yield high scores for pairs of cells for which no relevancy is found.
 This can occur when: (i) None of the interacting partners are differentially expressed but their expression values are high and this the score is.

 To score interactions use the argument:
 ```